HyperNylium/Management_Panel/README.md

     All you need to do is type the number infront of the file name in the given input and wait for your song to launch.
 If `Jarvis` has any problems, he will let you know and return to taking commands shortly after that.<br><br>

+## Upcoming updates
+- `Updater.exe` will overwrite all files while updating instead of downloading a `.zip` file

 ## Things to keep in mind
 - The program will automatically detect your computers desktop location (used for `YT_Downloader.py`)<br> For example: `C:\Users\[user]\Desktop)`